Skip to content

 Analytics view.
 Job class distribution, per-queue and per-server statistics, failure patterns.

-Terminal dashboardphp artisan queue-monitor:dashboard launches a k9s-style TUI.
+Terminal dashboard: php artisan queue-monitor:dashboard launches a k9s-style TUI.
 Six views, keyboard navigation, status and queue filters, job drill-down.
-Built for SSH sessions — no browser, no port forwarding.
+Works over SSH without a browser.

-REST API — 14 endpoints for listing, filtering, replaying, and deleting jobs.
-Paginated with automatic sensitive payload redaction.
-Build your own dashboards or integrate with existing tooling.
+REST API: 14 endpoints for listing, filtering, replaying, and deleting jobs.
+Paginated with automatic payload redaction.

 Works with Horizon too

-If you do use Horizon, Queue Monitor doesn't replace it — it complements it.
+If you do use Horizon, Queue Monitor doesn't replace it.
 Horizon gives you queue management and real-time throughput.
 Queue Monitor adds individual job tracking with retry chains, exception history, and replay.
-When Horizon is present, Queue Monitor automatically picks up supervisor data and workload metrics.
-Same for Queue Autoscale — scaling events and SLA tracking appear automatically when installed.
+When Horizon is present, Queue Monitor picks up supervisor data and workload metrics.
+Same for Queue Autoscale.
+Scaling events and SLA tracking appear when installed.

 Queue Monitor health dashboard showing health score of 100 with six passing health checks